eesilas/unihiker-docs/docs/wiki/LanguageReference/Part1UNIHIKER/ScreenDisplay/reference_unihiker_draw_qr_code.md

 ### **Description**
-Showing QR code on the UNIHIKER screen
+Create a QR code on the UNIHIKER screen.

 ### **Syntax**
 **GUI.draw_qr_code(x, y, w, text, origin, onclick)**
 ### **Parameters**
-**x**:  The x-coordinate where the QR code is displayed on the UNIHIKER screen.
+- **x**:  The x-coordinate where the QR code is displayed on the UNIHIKER screen.
-**y**:  The y-coordinate where the QR code is displayed on the UNIHIKER screen.
+- **y**:  The y-coordinate where the QR code is displayed on the UNIHIKER screen.
-**w**:  The side length of the QR code.
+- **w**:  The side length of the QR code.
-**text**:  The content obtained after scanning the QR code.
+- **text**:  The content obtained after scanning the QR code.
-**origin**:  The alignment position.
+- **origin**:  The alignment position.
 Default is the top-left corner.
-**onclick**:  The callback function triggered when the QR code is clicked.
+- **onclick**:  The callback function triggered when the QR code is clicked.
 ### **Return**
 **QR code object
 ### **Example Description**